tigh-latte/presentations/unsafe-stacks/presentation.md

 <!-- stop -->

 ```
- i points to                                                                   i reads to
+ i points to                                                                 i reads until
  b points to
- f points to                                                                   f reads to
+ f points to                                                                 f reads until
- a points to                                                                   a reads to
+ a points to                                                                 a reads until
      |                                                                             |
      V                                                                             V
 +---------------------------------------------------------------------------------------+